Butchers, bakers and cheese stick makers

-You could have mentioned how absurd it is to continue with the reams of HOS exemptions and the minutiae of reasons as to why and how a driver manages his or her time.
+Or, you could mention how absurd it is to continue with the reams of HOS exemptions and the minutia of reasons as to why and how a driver manages his or her time.
 Or how relatively stupid it is to insist that the load dictates the level of safety instead of the conditions or the well-being of the driver.

 Of course, that would make sense and who wants to make sense when there’s tasty milk sandwiches to be had?